Skip to main content

 While college applications ask for a lot of information about applicants, your GPA is one of the more important data points.
 Each college has an average high school GPA for accepted students that prospective applicants can use as a gauge for whether their grades are high enough to meet the university’s standards.

 This post will help you find schools where the average unweighted high school GPA of enrolled students is 3.2.
-We will also go over how you can improve your GPA to increase your chances of acceptance.
+It will provide guidance on how to improve your GPA and increase your chances of college admission.

 Not sure what your unweighted GPA is on a 4.0 scale?
 Use our GPA converter.